 Morning had broken and it was beautiful.
 While I’m often awake late at night and in the middle of the night with this baby of mine who doesn’t sleep, I couldn’t remember the last time I had witnessed this early of a morning, outside, watching the earth spring to life.
 We took our spot on the front steps of our porch, and my daughter sat in my lap, gasping as each leaf danced in the breeze.
 Her big, round, blue eyes--the bluest eyes I’ve ever known--looked up at me in awe.
 Her strawberry blonde hair glistened and came alive, as the wind tousled her curls and the sun cast its perfect rays on her head.
 Her tiny mouth formed into a smile I’d know anywhere, her two, little, bottom teeth perfectly showing under the curl of her lip.
 Sitting, snug and secure in my lap, she continued to point at the birds and gasp at the bunny that seemed to come to see her at the base of the steps on which we perched.

-Sitting, holding her, with my firstborn asleep in bed, I saw the day through her eyes, the eyes of a baby seeing an early morning for the first time, with all its intricacies—the leaves blowing, the brown rabbit, nibbling the grass, green and wet with dew.
-The world looked vibrant and alive.
-My baby girl was simply happy to be awake and in my arms, watching the morning as it unfolded before her eyes.
-Treasuring her, breathing in her hair and the smell of the last baby I will ever have, I gave thanks for the morning, for this child and the one still asleep.
-For the sun coming up over the tree line to shine on our garden.
-For the moon, retreating to allow the sun to make her way.
-For the rain, sure to come later on in the day, nourishing all this life.
+Sitting, holding her, with my firstborn asleep in bed, I saw the day through her eyes, the eyes of a baby seeing an early morning for the first time, Treasuring her, breathing in her hair and the smell of the last baby I will ever have, I gave thanks for the morning and for my children and for the morning.

 My son’s favorite prayer is a very simple one he says at school with his teachers.
 The prayer is, “We are thankful for this food, for earth and all things good.
 For wind and rain and sun above, but most of all: for those we love.”
 What a perfect sentiment and prayer to begin this day, one in which I was awakened to the beauty of the early morning, holding a sweet baby who was seeing it all for the first time.
 So, while it is exhausting to parent a child who hardly sleeps, this morning, I was reminded of the beauty that is found in the waking.